the-papabear/cook-this/README.md

 - [ ] Removing any ingredient from the inredient list
 - [ ] Form validation techniques
 - [ ] Error catching management

+## Installing the repo:
+To install it, simply fork this repository and use npm install in order to get all the necessary modules for it to work.